275 Madison Avenue

 New York, New York 10016

 Phone: 212.297.0700 ext 103

-Jennifer has practiced in all areas of long term disability claims, appeals and litigation since joining Riemer & Associates in 2016.
+Jennifer has practiced in all areas of long term disability claims, appeals and litigation.
 Her background reflects years of zealous advocacy for disabled, injured and disenfranchised individuals.
-Prior to joining the firm, Jennifer represented hundreds of clients who were wrongfully denied Disability Insurance Benefits and also assisted claimants with their New York State Workers’ Compensation claims.
+Prior to joining the Riemer & Associates, Jennifer represented hundreds of clients who were wrongfully denied Disability Insurance Benefits and also assisted claimants with their New York State Workers’ Compensation claims.

 Jennifer received her J.D. from St. John’s University School of Law, where she served as the Publications Director of the Family Law Society.
 While in law school, Jennifer completed over 100 hours of pro bono work, for which she received St. John’s University School of Law’s Gold Pro Bono Service Award.
 Prior to her admission, Jennifer completed various internships where she assisted in plaintiffs’ personal injury and asbestos litigation.
 She also worked for several years as a Social Security Disability Insurance legal assistant.

 Jennifer graduated magna cum laude and received her Bachelor of Arts in Political Science from SUNY Stony Brook.
 While at SUNY Stony Brook, Jennifer was a member of the Golden Key Honor Society, the National Society of Collegiate Scholars and the New York Public Interest Research Group.

 Through her experience, Jennifer has developed a strong foundation in her understanding of various physical and mental impairments, and strong compassion for those who require assistance.

 Do you need help starting your claim?
 Download your Essential Disability Checklist to get access to the strategy we use for our clients!